 Muktar is known as a politician of considerable will, and ego.
-He is an orator given to calling and addressing spontaneous mass meetings, and is one of few senior EPRDF figures who can communicate with the people.
+He is an orator given to addressing mass meetings, and is one of few senior EPRDF figures who can communicate with the people.
 His biggest problem could come from OPDO where there are already two distinct factions, one supporting him, from Islamic areas and the other from largely Christian areas.
 Muktar was unpopular with the later faction for approving Wahabist groups to organize gatherings when he was vice minster of the Oromia region, a job with much influence in the party.

 A native of Jimma, Muktar graduated from the civil service college with a degree in law.
 He also studied international leadership in Asuza Pacific University of California in August 2008.

 The Ethiopia’s Rift Valley is known for its prolific bird life and the thick acacia woodland surrounding the string of seven lakes.
 The town of Ziway, 158 km south of Addis Ababa, which lies alongside eponymous lake, is surrounded by a rich agricultural area and pleasant scenery.
 Driving through the highway, we cross the Bulbula River, which is serving for the network of drip irrigation to grow plots of vegetables, and roses.
 Now the area is on its way to establish itself as the centre of Ethiopia’s audacious wine farm, though it remains at a small scale.